anumsh/Linux-Server-Configuration/README.md

 	or
 `Servername ip-10-20-45-188` and save the file.

-*Note:* you might not have permission to modify fqdn.conf file because only root user and group can modify this file.
+*Note:-----* you might not have permission to modify fqdn.conf file because only root user and group can modify this file.
 Privileged access is required to access that directory.
 Use `sudo -i` to gain privileged access.
 Be sure to exit privileged mode when finished performing privileged tasks.

 * restart Apache with the `sudo service apache2 restart` command.
 * To test if you have your Apache configuration correct you’ll write  a very basic WSGI application.Create the /var/www/html/myapp.wsgi file using the command `sudo nano /var/www/html/myapp.wsgi`.
 Within this file, write the following application: